qzhuae/MarkdownNotes/HUMA1000B.md

 Public opinion: student shouldn't use foul language during their movement.
 Too aggressive and didn't respect teacher.

 Mandarin course not interesting, useless: in the sense that in moral discussion: no agreed ground for discussion?
-A say A B said B not agr
+A say A B said B not agreement on anything

+Will not stop if without conclusion.
+Why dont spend time to make money.

+We now have Utilitarianism.
+If somebody criticize them using foul language, in what sense, foul L should never be used.
+How to define which word are foul language?
+What is foul language?
+May not be foul language?
+Ma
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0ODU1MTU5NSwxMjYzNzczMDIxLC03MD
-gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
-NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
-c4LDExMDc4MzkzNDJdfQ==
+eyJoaXN0b3J5IjpbNzgxNzE3MDcxLDEyNjM3NzMwMjEsLTcwOD
+M5MTQ4MCwtMTA2ODg2MzE0NSwyMTAzOTI0ODYxLC0yMDY4NTI3
+MzkyLC0yMDUyMTQ3NjYxLC0xMjEwNzE4NDI5LDE0NTcyMDE1Nz
+gsMTEwNzgzOTM0Ml19
 -->